Long-range acoustic device: Risks

 In addition to its "voice" feature, which acts as a loudspeaker, the LRAD has an "alert" feature, which emits loud chirping or beeping sounds, which can be used at the top of the decibel range of the device.
 These sounds have been reported to cause pain and hearing damage.
 The use of the alert function for crowd control has been described as a "sound cannon" or sonic weapon, although this has been denied by the manufacturer.
 The sound can be targeted within a narrow and specific range that does not impact those operating the device or standing next to it.
 Civil liberties organizations are concerned about its use by police forces, and its use has been contested in law courts in the United States.
 One concern is that police officers are not receiving enough training in its use.
+Due to potential risks and a lack of studies on the health impact of sonic weapons, the American Civil Liberties Union recommended in a fact sheet that their use in protests be suspended.